puranik3/personal-website/README.md

-# personal-website
+# team-website
-This is the source code for my Ascendion team website.
+This is the source code for the Ascendion team website.

 [How to work with Git](./git.md)